todoubled/technical-leaders/public/f100-ai-workspace.md

 **Midday (Claude)**:
 1. "Create Linear tasks for all action items from this morning's meeting"
 2. "Update the project tracker in Airtable"
-3. "Send a Slack summary to the team"
+3. "Email a summary to the team at team@company.com"

 **Afternoon (Claude)**:
 1. "Pull this week's analytics from PostHog"
-2. "Create a performance report in Google Docs"
+2. "Generate a performance report and email it to stakeholders@company.com"
 3. "What trends should I be paying attention to?"

 ### Power Commands to Try